1231varun/snake-game-agent/docs/ARCHITECTURE.md

 - Watching the agent play
 - Controlling the snake with keyboard input

+### Visual Training Dashboard

+The visual training dashboard is implemented in `src/main_visual_train.py` and related frontend files.
+It provides:
+- Real-time visualization of the training process
+- Interactive controls for pausing/resuming training
+- Speed adjustment for visualization
+- Training metrics and charts
+- Console logging system for training events
+- Connection status monitoring
+- Robust error handling for UI elements

 ### Reinforcement Learning Agent

 The reinforcement learning agent is implemented in `src/agent/dqn_agent.py` and uses:
 - Deep Q-Network (DQN) architecture
 - Experience replay
 - ε-greedy exploration policy
+- Incremental learning from saved models

 ### Training Infrastructure